konturio/user-profile-api/assets/Kontur Atlas/subscription/en/pricing.md

 # Enterprise

-For GIS data analysts and managers who work with GIS on a daily basis Contact sales, book a demo or write to us at <info@kontur.io> for custom pricing and features
+Contact sales, book a demo or write to us at <info@kontur.io> for custom pricing and features

 ###### **ent**